C-1: Fate of Judas

 Knowing how the Bible treats fire as a symbol for purification should help us then to understand this phrase “lake of fire” in a different light.
 We can see it from a less dreadful point of view, not as punishment only, but as God’s furnace where He refines the souls of those who have caused great destruction in the Earth – with the end in view of turning around even those incorrigibly rebellious ones to the Light.

 The apostle Paul once said, “We must through many tribulations enter the kingdom of God.”
-(Acts 14:22) Having come to the Lord, our lives experience great joy and fulfillment.
+(Acts 14:22) Having come to the Lord, our lives experience great joy and fulfilment.
 This is one side of the picture, and a beautiful and uplifting one it is.
 But in this life we are tested to some degree, so that by the time we reach our earthly end, we are as valuable, pure gold metal and well prepared for life in the Heavenly Realm.

 And if we’re not prepared, what happens then?
-The testing will just have to come later: perhaps some will land in “shame and everlasting contempt” as “unprofitable servants”; others in “Death and Hades” as evildoers; and yet others in the “lake of fire”, as evildoers who are enemies of God.
+The testing will just have to come later: perhaps some will land in “shame and everlasting disgrace” as “unprofitable servants”; others in “Death and Hades” as evildoers; and yet others in the “lake of fire”, as evildoers who are enemies of God.